 In order for you to get some breathing room, it’s also important that both of you can do something by yourself.
 Visiting the parents by yourself or meeting your best friends.
 Remember: Even if you’re living together, you’re both independent people with a social life.

-Everyday life: Make normal rules
+Everyday life: Normal rules

 If you’ve moved in together, there won’t be pink hearts every day.
 There are unsexy things that you need to do: unclogging the drain, bringing out the trash, sweeping the stairwell… So, it’s important to talk about housekeeping duties.
 Maybe one of you doesn’t mind getting rid of long hair in the shower but absolutely dislikes bringing out the trash?
 Again: Make a compromise.